Conducting Routine Animal Hygiene Tasks

 The daily animal hygiene tasks are essentially the same for all types of animals held in captivity.
 Whilst the scale and frequency may vary significantly, the ultimate goal of conducting hygiene routines is to maintain the general welfare of the animal.

-The basic principles of animal welfare include aspects of hygiene throughout them and have been illustrated in the following table.
+The basic principles of animal welfare include aspects of hygiene and have been illustrated in the following table.

 Principle Implementation